juliasophieg/Rainbow-Reef-Retreat/README.md

 Welcome to Rainbow Reef Retreat, an exclusive haven nestled on the shores of the enchanting tropical island, offering a luxurious escape where paradise meets unparalleled hospitality.
 Located on the edge of the pristine Rainbow Reef, our resort is a seamless blend of opulence and natural beauty.

+The hotel has three rooms: Lagoon Loft (budget), Turtle Terrace (standard) and Coral Suite (luxury).

+The hotel offers 30% off on all stays longer than three days.

+It is also possible to aff features such att Wildlife Watching, Lotus Spa and Jet Ski Adventures!

 # Instructions